Round Valley Indian Tribes of the Round Valley Reservation: History of the Round Valley Natives

 The Round Valley Indian Reservation began in 1856 as the Nome Cult Farm, an administrative extension of the Nomi Lackee Reservation located on the Northwestern edge of the Sacramento Valley, one of the five reservations in California legislated by the United States Government in 1852.
-The system of Indian reservations freed Indian land for the settlers' use, and cleared natives from the land by force.
+The system of Indian reservations freed Indian land for the settlers' use, and cleared Native people from the land by force.

 When the reservation was established, the Yuki people (as they came to be called) of Round Valley were forced into a difficult and unusual situation.
 Their traditional homeland was not completely taken over by settlers as in other parts of California.
 Instead, a small part of it was reserved especially for their use as well as the use of other Indians, many of whom were enemies of the Yuki.
 The Yuki had to share their home with strangers who spoke other languages, lived with other beliefs, and who used the land and its products differently.

 Indians came to Round Valley as they did to other reservations – by force.
 The word "drive", widely used at the time, is descriptive of the practice of "rounding up" Indians and "driving" them like cattle to the reservation where they were "corralled" by high picket fences.
 Such drives took place in all weather and seasons, and the elderly and sick often did not survive.